 A third subgrantee selection process will then be held if funding remains, again with priority given to any remaining unserved locations and additional negotiations held with providers and applicants with incentives regarding the appropriate funding program and the need for any waivers (while OBD cannot insert its judgment as to what incentives are required by a provider to submit an application for these remaining unserved locations, incentives could include a waiver request to NTIA of the 75% funding cap if costs do not exceed the Extremely High Cost Threshold or waiver of provider-specified programmatic requirements) to incent providers to apply to serve unserved locations.
-Negotiations will be conducted through an open invitation to providers to participate to serve remaining unserved locations as well as by intentional communication with providers serving areas adjacent to the unserved locations.
-Such negotiations would occur immediately following submission of the Round 2 applications when it is known which unserved locations have not been subject to inclusion in an application in either Round 1 or 2 and continue until applications are due for the anticipated Round 3.
-Following negotiations, any remaining BEAD funding would then be awarded in that Round 3, which will likely include primarily underserved locations.
+Negotiations will be conducted through an open invitation to providers to participate to serve remaining unserved locations sould occur immediately following submission of the Round 2 applications when it is known which unserved locations have not been subject to inclusion in an application, any remaining BEAD funding would then be awarded in that Round 3, which will likely include primarily underserved locations.
 If negotiations and/or funding options to address all defined unserved locations prove unsuccessful after Round 3, OBD's plan for Internet for All will be to seek NTIA approval in its Final Proposal to classify any remaining unserved locations as having Internet for All via fixed wireless service (generally available across Minnesota) and/or low-earth orbiting satellite service (largely already available across Minnesota).